Skip to content

 An example view of what the CPU memory hierarchy can look like with 2 cores.

-To further complicate things, multicore CPU's have each CPU sharing the disk, memory and L3 cache, sometimes they also share the L2 cache with a few other CPUs.
+To further complicate things, multicore CPU's have each core sharing the disk, memory and L3 cache, sometimes they also share the L2 cache with a few other cores.
 We are also at risk of each core not just reading from the same values, but some of them could even modify one or more of the 5 values.
 At any point in time a value loaded from memory, to L3 cache, to L2 cache, to L1 cache, to the registers of thread A, might be invalid because thread B wrote to that value.
 This may have updated the value in memory and in thread B's registers, L1 and L2 caches, hopefully, it also updated it in an L2 and/or L3 cache it shared with thread A, but even then we would still need to move the value from L2/L3, to thread A's L1 cache and registers for it to be valid.
 Which is probably not happening.
 Multiple threads reading from a piece of data, which one or more threads are writing to is also known as a data race.
-Most likely thread A will end up with a stale version of the data and will continue as if the value had never been modified.
+Most likely, thread A will end up with a stale version of the data and will continue as if the value had never been modified.
 Thread A will then write its own new version of the value, or just be working off an old version, resulting in incorrect results.

 Image